Clay-foundation/stacchip/README.md

 2. The source file for the MGRS tile sample
 3. A target bucket for writing the assets, stac items, and stacchip index.

+An example set of environment variables to run this script is:

 ```bash
 export AWS_BATCH_JOB_ARRAY_INDEX=0
 export STACCHIP_MGRS_SOURCE=https://clay-mgrs-samples.s3.amazonaws.com/mgrs_sample_v02.fgb